Lutcher Stark- a Precursor to contemporary Longhorn strength coaches

 When D.X.
 Bible was hired, it was the new Longhorn power players’ first attempt to replace Stark’s management style.
 Bible’s hire was driven by a group of boosters (Stark’s wealth was dwarfed by many of the new supporters), and Stark was banished to the stands by Bible.
 From his time at Texas A & M, Bible certainly knew who Stark was and what his role should be.

-Bible had a formula for building the program- “The Bible Plan.”
+Coach Bible had a formula for building the program- “The Bible Plan.”
 It involved using all the boosters to help recruit the whole state, which was legal, with boosters assigned to regions.
-He dominated recruiting and built the roster talent to a level not seen before, a formula that has continued to work for Texas over the years (but too often neglected).
+He dominated recruiting and built the roster with talent not seen before, a formula that has continued to work for Texas over the years (but too often neglected).

 Jan and Terry Todd